-Set an achievable numerical goal from the beginning, to inspire volunteers and serve as a guide for evaluation.
+Set achievable, concrete goals to inspire volunteers and serve as a guide for evaluation.
+Identify:

 Assign a volunteer or event leader to bring the following items to your event:

 - Voter registration forms & collection envelope, or if applicable in your state, equipment to offer online voter registration (you can use VOTE411.org)

 - League banner or other signage, including “REGISTER TO VOTE HERE” sign